carletes/namespaces-in-operation/docs/ch01-the-namespaces-api.md

 $ sudo ./target/debug/demo-uts-namespaces bizarro
-PID of child created by clone(): 6549 uts.nodename in child: bizarro uts.nodename in parent: rilke
+PID of child created by clone(): 6549 uts.nodename in child: bizarro
+Keeping child process alive for 100 seconds, in case you want to experiment with its namespace ... uts.nodename in parent: rilke
+[..]
 ```

 As with most other namespaces (user namespaces are the exception), creating